att-circ-contrl/PluginLibTTLTools/README.md

 * `LogicMerger` - This is given pointers to several input FIFOs and polls them for pending events, providing the logical-AND or logical-OR of its inputs.
 This encapsulates logic for merging multiple sorted event lists.
+Polling also means we don't need input buffers (we use the upstream output buffers instead).
 * `ConditionProcessor` - This looks at an input TTL signal for trigger events and asserts an output when a trigger event is seen.
 The input and output configurations are flexible (encapsulated by the `ConditionConfig`